nebula-pwa/nebula-pwa.github.io/README.md

 ## Project Overview

-`nebula-pwa-web` is a modern PWA that includes multiple pages, a responsive navbar, and customizable components.
+`nebula-info-web` is a modern PWA that includes multiple pages, a responsive navbar, and customizable components.
 The goal is to create a seamless user experience across different devices while leveraging the latest web technologies.

 **Features:**
 - Responsive design with mobile-friendly navigation
 - Multi-page layout with React Router
-- Progressive Web App (PWA) capabilities
 - Deployed on GitHub Pages for easy access

 ## Project Structure

-Here's an overview of the project's folder structure:
+Here's a little overview of the project's folder structure:

 ```
 nebula-tech-hub.github.io/